 • Take time to stay relaxed and take care of yourself.
 Soon you will be feeling wonderful!

 • It is a good idea to always drink filtered water.
-Drink 8-10 glasses of filtered water daily to adequately "flush" your system of biological poisons that your body wants to get ride of.
+Drink several glasses of filtered water daily to adequately “flush” your system of biological poisons that your body wants to get ride of.

 • Your first two weeks at home will be the most difficult.
 So take the opportunity to sleep, relax, read, listen to music, eat healthy food until your post hysterectomy is over.
 Don’t forget to smile and laugh at least once a day…

 • Taking omega-3 fatty acids daily is a good idea.
-It has shown to reduce inflammation, avoid risk of strokes and heart attacks, improve mental illnesses, help lower cholesterol and thin the blood.
+It has been shown to reduce inflammation, avoid risk of strokes and heart attacks, improve mental illnesses, help lower cholesterol and thin the blood.

 • At the end of two weeks you should start moving around, feeling better every day that goes by, and slowly getting back to your normal activities.